karthikaH/LearningDockers/README.md

 * `docker restart <container-name>` - node might not respond to restart signal, so it hard restarts it, so it can be slow for some images
 * `docker search python` - its a CLI search for dockers on python, we can go to Hub and also search

+### Commands to build docker

+* `docker login`
+* `docker build -t my-own-api-server .` - -t represents tag, i.e. my-own-api-server will be my image name, . checks for a DockerFile in that pwd